serverless/utils/docs/config.md

 ### `getConfig()`

-Returns whole structure of config file
+Returns whole structure of config file, if it encounters an error while trying to read config with `rc`, it falls back to `getGlobalConfig()`

 ### `getGlobalConfig()`